The 2021 Ed100 Online Academy for Student Leaders took place June 21-23, 2021. This post is the "conference brochure" for it.

-Sessions and speakers are really just the beginning of the Academy.
+Sessions and speakers were really just the beginning of the Academy.

 Leadership opportunities.
-Students admitted to the Academy will be invited to pursue leadership opportunities (some competitive or selective, others not) in partnership with organizations highlighted in Session 5.
-Making these connections is a key mission of this conference!
+Students were invited to pursue leadership opportunities (some competitive or selective, others not) in partnership with 11 partner organizations in Sessions 5 and 6.
+Making these connections was a key mission of this conference!

 Connections.
-Participants will be invited to connect with one another in small peer support groups.
-This is an opt-in program — students who take advantage of it will be formed into groups ahead of the conference.
-Many students who took advantage of this option last year cited it as a highlight in follow-up surveys!)
+Students were invited to connect with one another in small peer support groups using Discord.
+This was an opt-in program — students who took advantage of it were formed into groups.
+Many students who took advantage of this option cited it as a highlight in follow-up surveys!)

 Insights journal.
-During the conference, students will be prompted to take note of what they learn in their own Leadership Insights Journal.
-These notes can help students, as leaders, to bring what they learn back to their school community and to college advisors.
+During the conference, students were prompted to take note of what they learned in a Leadership Insights Journal.
+These notes helped students bring what they learned back to their school community and to their college advisors.

 Civic engagement.
-Students who participate actively in the Academy will earn a certificate to use as evidence of their civic engagement.
+400 students who participated actively in the Academy earned a certificate to use as evidence of civic engagement.

 The conference will begin promptly at 10am.

-For the last year Zaid Fattah has represented more than 6 million students attending over 10,000 public schools.
-The student position on the California State Board of Education is a full voting position, appointed by the Governor each fall.
+For the 2020-21 year Zaid Fattah represented more than 6 million students attending over 10,000 public schools.
+The student position on the California State Board of Education is a full voting position, appointed by the Governor.

-Zaid is a student at Monte Vista High School in the San Francisco east bay area.
+Zaid was a recent graduate of Monte Vista High School in the San Francisco bay area.
 In the fall he will begin his studies at Yale.
-You'll get to know him as the host of the Academy.
+Students got to know him as the host of the Academy.
 Want his job?
-If you will be a junior in the coming school year, sign up for Ed100 to get our emails — in the fall we'll announce how to apply.
+If you will be a junior in the coming school year, sign up for Ed100 to get our emails.
+In the fall we'll announce how to apply.

-Mary Perry will bring everyone to a shared level of basic understanding about how the education system works, including the critical role of money in it.
+Mary Perry brought everyone to a shared level of basic understanding about how the education system works, including the critical role of money in it.
 This is a familiar role for Mary, who has demystified the system for thousands of education leaders.

 Mary Perry understands California's school funding system and she knows how to explain it clearly.
 An independent education consultant, Mary has served many leadership roles for the California State PTA including Vice President for Education.
 She served as deputy director of EdSource from 1993 to 2011.
 A former school board member, Perry holds a B.S. in journalism from the University of Oregon and an M.A. in liberal arts from Stanford University.
 She has been a longtime adviser to Ed100.